sloppyjuicy/office-developer-client-docs.fr-FR/docs/outlook/auxiliary/iolkaccounthelper-getidentity.md

 ---
 # <a name="iolkaccounthelpergetidentity"></a>IOlkAccountHelper::GetIdentity

-Obtient le nom de profil d'un compte.
+Obtient le nom de profil d’un compte.

 ## <a name="quick-info"></a>Informations rapides